-Lake Michigan Mechanical recommends that our customers visit the Ferguson Showroom if they are planning a comprehensive remodel.
+Lake Michigan Heating, Cooling, Plumbing recommends that our customers visit the Ferguson Showroom if they are planning a comprehensive remodel.
 The Ferguson Showroom has a very wide selection of quality brands and products.
 Their product consultants can help guide you to making the best selection for your sink or bathtub.
 For smaller projects, we will direct our customers to Delta and Kohler’s websites so they can choose something that appeals to them.

 THE MOST IMPORTANT ASPECT OF CHOOSING FIXTURES IS TO MATCH THEM TO YOUR SINK.
 THIS MAY SOUND SIMPLE, BUT THERE ARE MANY FAUCET TYPES, INCLUDING:

 - Single-hole faucets

 You will have to factor in the openings in the sink and match them to the faucet.
 The most common type of faucet is the center-set faucet.
 Keep that in mind if you are replacing a faucet on an existing sink.
 If you want a wall-mount faucet, you’re most likely going to have to replace the sink as well and adjust your plumbing.

 Once you’ve chosen your faucet type, you should evaluate faucets to see if they match the style and size of your bathroom.
 There are always trends in faucets.
 You can decide whether you want to follow fashion or go for a more traditional faucet look in your bathroom.